Jake-Prickett/test-speed-analysis-ios/README.md

 Works with one `.log` file, or as many as you'd like in a directory!

+These are typically found in `~/Library/Logs/scan` or if you'd like to specify the path through Fastlane [Scan's buildlog_path command](https://docs.fastlane.tools/actions/scan/#parameters).

 ```
 usage: test_analysis.py [-h] [-p PATH] [-m MAX] [-s]